Strasmore Research

 Full data notes

-- CPI year-over-year is computed inside the query from the index level against the same month a year earlier — never taken from a pre-computed field (the table's own year-over-year column is null in this window).
+• CPI year-over-year is computed inside the query from the index level against the same month a year earlier, never taken from a pre-computed field (the table's own year-over-year column is null in this window).
+The month-over-month panel reaches back to December 2025 for its January print.

-- The ingest column is this warehouse's arrival date — the June labor row was ingested July 2, which is why a June 29 analysis could not have seen it.
+• The ingest column is this warehouse's arrival date, the June labor row arrived 2026-07-02, which is why a late-June analysis could not have seen it.
 Monthly-macro rows regularly arrive after the month they describe.

 Methodology

-- Period: January 1 – June 30, 2026, monthly series.
-The year-over-year join reaches into 2025 by construction (that is what year-over-year means); everything else filters to the period.
+• Period: January 1 – June 30, 2026, monthly macro series, month-end Treasury prints, and regular-hours SPY minute bars.
+The year-over-year and month-over-month joins reach into 2025 by construction; everything else filters to the period.

-- Generation runs through the gated read-only path; the public page never queries live.
-Warehouse state as of July 4, 2026.
+• Generation runs through the gated read-only path; the public page never queries live.
+The receipts panel records which prints the warehouse held at generation.